kunjkariya/PW_Skills_DataScience/README.md

 # PW_Skills_DataScience
-THIS IS MY FIRST GIT REPOSITORY
+THIS IS MY FIRST GIT REPOSITORY.
 Here I will be uploading my Assignments and projects assigned by PW